dimuthunuwan/e6f78820-9333-411e-99e5-013183aaf736/README.md

-# Console Application with MS.NET 6.0
+# Longest increasing consective subsequence finder Application with MS.NET 6.0

 ## Overview
 This is a simple console application built using MS.NET 6.0.
-The application demonstrates basic console input and output operations.
+The application outputs the longest increasing consective subsequence (increased by any number) present in that sequence.

 ## Getting Started
 To build and run this application, make sure you have the .NET 6.0 SDK installed on your system.
 You can download it from [here](https://dotnet.microsoft.com/download/dotnet/6.0).